Spinor Bose-Einstein condensates: Dipolar Bose-Einstein condensates

-Eberlein et al.~\cite{Eberlein2005} pointed out that the potential seen by atoms exhibits a local minimum immediately outside the condensate, i.e., the sum of the trapping and dipole potentials is locally smaller than the chemical potential, causing an instability that brings atoms out from the condensate to fill the dip in the potential.
-The presence of this instability is in agreement with the biconcave shape of a condensate pointed out by Ronen et al.~\cite{Ronen2007a}.
-By developing a high-precision code for dipolar BECs, Ronen et al.~\cite{Ronen2007a} have shown that the same instability causes a dipolar condensate to become unstable in the limit of strong dipole interaction, even though the trap is strongly oblate, in disagreement with the result of Refs.~\cite{Santos2000, Yi2000,Yi2001}.
-Interestingly, in a strongly oblate trap, the wave function of a BEC immediately before collapse becomes biconcave, with its maximum density away from the center of the gas.
+Eberlein {\it et al}.~\cite{Eberlein2005} pointed out that the potential seen by atoms exhibits a local minimum immediately outside the condensate, i.e., the sum of the trapping and dipole potentials is locally smaller than the chemical potential, causing an instability that brings atoms out from the central part of the condensate to fill the dip in the potential.
+The presence of this instability leads to a biconcave shape of a condensate pointed out by Ronen {\it et al}.~\cite{Ronen2007a}.
+By developing a high-precision numerical code for dipolar BECs, Ronen {\it et al}.~\cite{Ronen2007a} have shown that the same instability causes a dipolar condensate to become unstable in the limit of strong dipole interaction, even though the trap is strongly oblate, in disagreement with the result of Refs.~\cite{Santos2000, Yi2000,Yi2001}.
 They have also shown that the instability of a strongly oblate dipolar BEC is analogous to the ``roton-maxon'' instability reported for 2D dipolar gases (see Sec.~\ref{sec:dipole_roton_maxon}).
+Interestingly, in a strongly oblate trap, the condensate just before collapse becomes biconcave, with its maximum density away from the center of the gas.
+Such biconcave-shaped condensates were also shown to be stabe at finite temperature~\cite{Ronen2007b}.